sawaiparag/REACT_BASIC_PROJECT/README.md

 # This is done with React, Javascript, HTML & CSS and this is fully responsive.
 ## This can be only done under Guidance of Hitesh Chaudhary, Anurag Tiwari Sir and whole Ineuron team.

-This is 1st React Project, kindly suggest me for better views any improvement needed.
+This is First React Project, kindly suggest me for better views any improvement needed.